mdbloice/Patch-Augmentation/README.md

 Initial *Patch Augmentation* experiments show a several percent improvement over baseline accuracies.

-In the case of the example above, a 25% area patch from Class B is superimposed on to the image from Class A. Its new label is `y = [0.75, 0.25]`.

 ## Visual Example

+Below is a visual example of the technique:

 ![simple-patch-aug-example](./DemoImages/patch-augmentation-simple-example.png)

+In the case of the example above, a 25% area patch from Class B is superimposed on to the image from Class A. Its new label is `y = [0.75, 0.25]`.

 ## Publication